laurenmoos/weird-mario/doc/april_report.md

 The purpose of our Weird Mario project is to use ML techniques to study regularities in emergent execution in a setting where the user’s input primitives are far from the natural level of abstraction of the program’s control flow.

-We use the emulated SNES video-game environment as a logistically efficient proxy to the case exploiting complex applications by means of highly constrained user input---constrained, in this case, to a small alphabet of control signals: up, down, right, left, A, B, X, Y, left-pad, right-pad [the browser hacker stuff Sergey was talking about].
+We use the emulated SNES video-game environment as a logistically efficient proxy to the case exploiting complex applications by means of highly constrained user input---constrained, in this case, to a small alphabet of control signals: up, down, right, left, A, B, X, Y, left-pad, right-pad.
 Working within an emulated video-games environment has two crucial advantages:

 First, there is a strong foundation of existing open source infrastructure for interfacing ML algorithms with an emulated SNES environment, as well as well-developed best-practices regarding the appropriate learning algorithms, network architectures, and hyperparameters for deep reinforcement in arcade environments.